CircuitVerse/Interactive-Book/docs/bool2.md

 0 – max terms = max terms for which the function F = 0.

-Any Boolean function can be expressed the product (AND) of its 0 – max terms.
+Any Boolean function can be expressed as the product (AND) of its 0 – max terms.
 The representation of the equation will be

 `F(list of variables) = Π (list of 0-max term indices)`